Top tips for preparing your child for interview at an independent school

 What would you bring to this school?

-If your child is to be interviewed by either the housemaster or mistress then you need to ensure that both you and your child know which subject they teach or what their contributionis to the extracurricular program at the school.
-That way your child can nurture a conversation around this topic.
+If your child is to be interviewed by either the housemaster or mistress, you need to ensure that both you and your child know which subject they teach or their contributions to the extracurricular program at the school.
+That way, your child can nurture a conversation around this topic.

-Other ideas for answering this question include the discussing of what you child may want to be when they grow up, and how they will achieve their goals through education.
+Other ideas for answering this question include discussing what your child may want to be when they grow up and how they will achieve their goals through education.

 Tell me about the school that you currently attend?

-Your child may be asked about their current school – in particular they may be quizzed upon the following:
+Your child may be asked about their current school – in particular, and they may be quizzed upon the following:

 Current affairs based questions

-Last but not least your child will likely be asked questions that relate to current affairs, and it is during this interview stage that your child can really earn some brownie points.
-So be sure to keep abreast of the news in the run up to interview and encourage your child to form opinions around key topical happenings around the world.
+Last but not least, your child will likely be asked questions that relate to current affairs, and it is during this interview stage that your child can earn some brownie points.
+So be sure to keep abreast of the news in the run-up to the interview and encourage your child to form opinions around key topical happenings around the world.

-At Eleven Plus Tutors we’re busy all year round preparing our students for acing interviews.
-And our tutors focus not only upon the practical (with tasks that include the revision of Independent school interview questions) but also upon confidence boosting interview techniques that consistently helps our pupils at interview stage.
+At Eleven Plus Tutors, we’re busy all year round preparing our students for acing interviews.
+And our tutors focus not only upon the practical (with tasks that include the revision of Independent school interview questions) but also on confidence-boosting interview techniques that consistently helps our pupils at the interview stage.

-If you think that we could help your child fulfil their potential to earn a place within their independent school of choice, talk to the team today.
+Talk to the team today if you think that we could help your child fulfil their potential to earn a place within their independent school of choice.

 Comments